Accuracy

 Students who are not at the end of 16-18 studies, or are re-sitting exams, are excluded from the calculations.
 As these students cannot be identified centrally, the department applies a set of rules to identify students at the end of 16-18 study, namely:

-- they are 18 at the start of the reporting year and have not been reported in the performance tables at their current allocated school or college
+- they are 18 at the start of the reporting year and have not been reported in 16 to 18 performance measures at their current allocated school or college

 During the September checking exercise, schools and colleges may apply for students to be removed from their figures for several reasons; for example, the student is not at the end of 16-18 study, if the student is an external candidate and not on roll, or if the student is deceased.
 This is normally reflected in updated statistics published in January.